wd5gnr/1802pc/readme.md

 3) Once you are in the monitor, use the boot command.
 4) The date/time is pulled from the host computer.
 You can't change it.
 5) If you want to use XMODEM etc, start with the -p option and then connect to the pty with a serial terminal program.
-6) If you want to exit, you can kill the process from another window or enter the metamonitor and use the $ command (you will need to confirm)
+6) If you want to exit, you can kill the process from another window or enter the metamonitor and use the $ command (you will need to confirm).
+Or (New) use the osexit command (see /home/osexit for source code).

 Some of the documentation below is for other versions:
 * Original 1802Uno (Arduino): https://github.com/wd5gnr/1802UNO